0xQuasark/reading-notes/102/class-03.md

   * Bada-bing!
 This is now sitting on your local computer
   * also worth noting, you can use github cli (gh is git's own terminal)
     * gh is worth understanding more
-* `git add <FILENAME>`

-* A-C-P
+### A-C-P
 * Add
   * The "add" step allows you to stage changes made to your files and prepare them for a commit.
 You can use the git add command to add specific files or directories to the staging area.
 For example, `git add file1.txt` or `git add .` to add all modified files.

 * Commit
   * The "commit" step creates a snapshot of the changes you have staged in the previous "add" step.
 It records a new version of your project's history with a commit message explaining the changes made.
 You can use the git commit command along with the -m option to include a commit message.
 For example, `git commit -m "Add feature XYZ"`.

 * Push
   * The "push" step involves sending your committed changes from your local repository to a remote repository (GitHub).
 It makes your changes visible to others and updates the remote repository with your latest commits. `git push origin main` to push your changes to the "main" branch of the remote repository named "origin".

-* typical work flow:
+### typical work flow:
   1. `git add <file>`
   1. `git commit -m "message for why we're staging the files"`
   1. `git push origin main`